-Delicious, easy and healthy Chinese-style chicken vegetable stir fry features juicy chicken breast and tasty veggies that are perfectly tender-crisp.
+Delicious and very easy Chinese-style chicken stir fry features juicy chicken breast and tasty veggies that are perfectly tender-crisp.

 I was never much into Asian-style food until I met my husband.
-His parents had spent several years working in China, and his entire family was enamored with Chinese cooking.
+Back in the nineties, his parents had spent several years working in China, and his entire family was enamored with Chinese cooking.

 He used to make me a wonderful dish of sweet and spicy shrimp, keeping the vegetables wonderfully crisp.
 That's how I fell in love with Chinese cooking.
 Though to this day, I still can't properly handle chopsticks, and not for lack of trying. 😳